 The People Behind All My Relations

 Our team plays a crucial role in ensuring the smooth operation of our programs and events.
-From event coordination to administration, they provide the behind-the-scenes support that allows us to carry out our work efficiently and effectively.
+From event coordination to administration, the team provides the behind-the-scenes support that allows us to carry out our work efficiently and effectively.

 Director of All my Relations Indigenous Research Centre